ton-community/ton-docs/docs/develop/howto/step-by-step.md

 if you have correctly set up `PATH` and `FIFTPATH`.

-For example,
+For example:

 ```bash
 $ fift -s wallet.fif my_wallet_name kf8Ty2EqAKfAksff0upF1gOptUWRukyI9x5wfgCbh58Pss9j 1 .666
 ```

-Here `my_wallet_name` is the identifier of your wallet used before with `new-wallet.fif`; the address and the private key of your test wallet will be loaded from files `my_wallet_name.addr` and `my_wallet_name.pk` in the current directory.
+Here `my_wallet_name` is the identifier of your wallet used before with `new-wallet.fif`.
+The address and the private key of your test wallet will be loaded from files `my_wallet_name.addr` and `my_wallet_name.pk` in the current directory.

-When you run this code (by invoking the Fift interpreter), you create an external message with a destination equal to the address of your wallet smart contract, containing a correct Ed25519 signature, a sequence number, and an enveloped internal message from your wallet smart contract to the smart contract indicated in `dest_addr`, with an arbitrary value attached and an arbitrary payload.
-When your smart contract receives and processes this external message, it first checks the signature and the sequence number.
-If they are correct, it accepts the external message, sends the embedded internal message from itself to the intended destination, and increases the sequence number in its persistent data (this is a simple measure to prevent replay attacks, in case this sample wallet smart contract code ends up used in a real wallet application).
+When you run this code (by invoking the Fift interpreter), you create an external message with a destination equal to the address of your wallet smart contract, containing a correct Ed25519 signature, sequence number, and an enveloped internal message from your wallet smart contract to the smart contract indicated in `dest_addr` with an arbitrary value attached and an arbitrary payload.
+When your smart contract receives and processes this external message, it first checks the signature and sequence number.
+If they are correct, it accepts the external message, sends the embedded internal message from itself to the intended destination, and increases the sequence number in its persistent data (this is a simple measure to prevent replay attacks in case this sample wallet smart contract code ends up being used in a real wallet application).

 Of course, a true TON Blockchain wallet application would hide all the intermediate steps explained above.
-It would first communicate the address of the new smart contract to the user, asking them to transfer some funds to the indicated address (displayed in its non-bounceable user-friendly form) from another wallet or a cryptocurrency exchange, and then would provide a simple interface to display the current balance and to transfer funds to whatever other addresses the user wants.
+It would first communicate the address of the new smart contract to the user, asking them to transfer some funds to the indicated address (displayed in its non-bounceable, user-friendly form) from another wallet or a cryptocurrency exchange, and then would provide a simple interface to display the current balance and to transfer funds to whatever other addresses the user wants.
 (The aim of this document is to explain how to create new non-trivial smart contracts and experiment with the TON Blockchain Test Network, rather than to explain how one could use the Lite Client instead of a more user-friendly wallet application.)

 One final remark: The above examples used smart contracts in the basic workchain (workchain 0).
-They would work in exactly the same way in the masterchain (workchain -1), if one passes workchain identifier -1 instead of 0 as the first argument to `new-wallet.fif`.
-The only difference is that the processing and storage fees in the basic workchain are 100-1000 times lower than in the masterchain.
-Some smart contracts (such as the validator election smart contract) accept transfers only from masterchain smart contracts, so you'll need a wallet in the masterchain if you wish to make stakes on behalf of your own validator and participate in the elections.
+They would function exactly the same way in the masterchain (workchain -1) if one passes workchain identifier -1 instead of 0 as the first argument to `new-wallet.fif`.
+The only difference is that the processing and storage fees in the basic workchain are 100-1,000 times lower than in the masterchain.
+Some smart contracts (such as the validator election smart contract) accept transfers only from masterchain smart contracts, so you'll need a wallet on the masterchain if you wish to make stakes on behalf of your own validator and participate in the elections.